iCliniq Logo

 What Is the Etiology of Steroid Induced Diabetes Mellitus?

-Glucocorticoids have a significant and reciprocal impact on glyceroneogenesis in the liver and adipose tissue, which is one of the etiologies of steroid-induced diabetes mellitus.
-Glyceroneogenesis regulates the rate of fatty acid release into the blood in adipose (fat) tissue, while it also produces triacylglycerol in the liver from fatty acids and glycerol 3-phosphate.
-This process is controlled in the liver and adipose tissue through the action of the enzyme phosphoenolpyruvate carboxykinase (PEPCK).
+Glucocorticoids have a significant and reciprocal impact on glyceroneogenesis in the liver and adipose tissue, one of the etiologies of steroid-induced diabetes mellitus.
+Glyceroneogenesis regulates the rate of fatty acid release into the blood in adipose (fat) tissue.
+It also produces triacylglycerol in the liver from fatty acids and glycerol 3-phosphate.
+This process is controlled in the liver and adipose tissue through the action of the phosphoenolpyruvate carboxykinase (PEPCK).

 Glucocorticoids limit glyceroneogenesis by suppressing PEPCK gene expression in adipose tissue.
 As a result of lipoprotein lipase's action, PEPCK in the liver stimulates the formation of glycerol and raises the blood's concentration of fatty acids.
 Glucocorticoids, therefore, enhance the number of fatty acids released into the circulation as their overall effect.
 Particularly in skeletal muscle, an increase in fatty acids causes insulin resistance and impairs the body's ability to use glucose.
 Thiazolidinediones decrease serum fatty acid levels, which decreases insulin resistance while increasing the expression of PEPCK in adipose and skeletal muscle.